colinpaicemq/MQTools/README.md

        ```
   * **getqueues** connects to MQ, issues a PCF command to query queues and write
     json output to print
+    Copy the examples/getqueues*.py to your current directory and change the queue manager information in
+    getqueues.py.
+Change the queue_name to your queue name prefix of interest
-    * **getqueues2** takes the json output and writes it to files in the queues/ directory
+    * **getqueues2** takes the json output from getqueue and writes it to files in the queues/ directory
-    in yaml format
+    in yaml format.
+    Create a directory queues in your current directory
     * **diff** takes a list of *.yaml files (eg for queues) and compares the options
       so you can see what attributes are different.
       ```